symfony/symfony-docs/reference/constraints/Expression.rst

 Alternatively, you can set the ``negate`` option to ``false`` in order to assert that the expression must return ``true`` for validation to fail.

-.. versionadded:: 6.2

-   The ``negate`` option was introduced in Symfony 6.2.

 .. sidebar:: Mapping the Error to a Specific Field

     You can also attach the constraint to a specific property and still validate